-Spousal Support (often called alimony) in an Orange County family law case is based on (1) the husband and wife’s standard of living that they established during their marriage and (2) each of their needs and abilities to pay.
+Spousal Support (often called alimony) in a family law case is primarily based on (1) the husband and wife’s standard of living that they established during their marriage and (2) each of their needs and abilities to pay.

 In Family Court, spousal support comes in two forms – temporary support and permanent support.
 Let’s look at each.

-Temporary Spousal Support in an Orange County Divorce Case
+Temporary Spousal Support in a California Divorce Case

 Temporary support is generally based on each spouse’s income and other factors that are inputted into a computer program called dissomaster or x-spouse.
 That computer program is the same one used by experienced Orange County divorce lawyers as well as Family Court judges.
 That program provides the judge with a temporary alimony number until the divorce case can proceed to trial.